LIBERTAS ACADEMIC COLLABORATIVE

 This is the break down over a 4 year cycle:

-Track 2 – Biblical Survey
+Track 1 – Biblical Survey - Dust to Glory (2024-25)

-Track 4 - Systematic Theology
+Track 4 - Theology - Biblical, Systematic, and Covenant (2027-28)

-Middle School Geography and World Cultures
+Geography and World Cultures (7th-9th)

 In this middle school class, students will learn the countries, important cities, and particular features of each continent and so much more!
 We will study the interesting people who inhabit these countries and their cultures - the food they eat, the games they play, and the dangers they face.
 Learning about and praying for unreached people groups will be a focus.
 Through the study of climates, populations, economies, time zones, languages, and more, students will gain experience with map reading using an atlas.
 This class will also help prepare any student who would like to participate in the National Geo Bee.

-Middle School Speech, Debate, and Mock Trial
+Speech, Debate, and Mock Trial (7th-9th)

 This course will teach logic by using the skills involved in speech and debate.
 In this class students learn how to conduct informal and formal debates, but also how to develop good arguments by using solid logic and the resources available in their own thinking as well as the world around them.
 Students will employ the techniques of logic and rhetoric, such as the common topics of definition, comparison, relationship, circumstance, and testimony.
 Additional study of ethos, pathos, and style is also included, as well as a study of debate arrangement.